-Disable cargo heaters.
-Disconnect heater power sources and drain heater fuel tanks.

-Make sure there are no sharp points that might damage cargo.
-Look for bolts, screws, nails, broken side panels, and broken floorboards.

-Use a floor lining with Division 1.1, 1.2, or 1.3 (Class A or B Explosives).
-The floors must be tight and the liner must be either non-metallic material or non-ferrous metal.
+- Disable cargo heaters.
+Disconnect heater power sources and drain heater fuel tanks. - Make sure there are no sharp points that might damage cargo.
+Look for bolts, screws, nails, broken side panels, and broken floorboards. - Use a floor lining with Division 1.1, 1.2, or 1.3.
+The floors must be tight and the liner must be either nonmetallic material or non-ferrous metal.